 Phanom Rung volcano

-The Phanom Rung Historical Park is seating on a extinct volcano at 400m over the sea level.
-The view to the valley is magnificent, at least I was said by a local guy I had a talk.
-Unfortunately it was not that good when I was there.
-Yes, I could see the valley, but with really a poor visibility due to the mix of mist and clouds that obfuscated the view.
+The view to the valley is magnificent, at least I was told by a local guy I had a talk.
+Unfortunately, it was not that good when I was there.
+Yes, I could see the valley, but with really poor visibility due to the mix of mist and clouds that obfuscated the view.

 You may be luckier than me, especially if you visit the site in the early morning.
 The best viewpoint is at the bottom end of the Phanom Rung Historical Park.
-Follow the signals for the toilettes and go behind it, where the small bar is.
+Follow the signals for the toilets and go behind it, where the small bar is.

 Phanom Rung temple